 Prices and costs are changing in dentistry.
 Dental bridge treatment seems to be getting more expensive all across the nation.
 Many patients often think about what the cost of dental bridges will be in the 2020s.
 How will insurance coverage and plans help my family pay for such an expensive treatment?
 This is a very important question because it is important to get dental bridges for a variety of reasons.
 Moving forward, the average cost of a dental bridge is $3,000.
-Prices can range between $2,500-$15,000 depending on the dentist that is performing the procedure, the length of time the treatment takes, and the number of teeth that is being replaced.
+This is for a 3-unit dental bridge.
+Prices can range between $2,500-$15,000 depending on the dentist that is performing the procedure, the length of time the treatment takes, and the number of teeth that are being replaced.

 The type of material is bridge is made out of also is a factor in the costs.
 Porcelain and Gold Bridges will typically cost more than bridges that are made out of a noble metal.
 Since precious metals like Gold continue to move higher in price, the cost of fabrication of gold bridges have also climbed.
 Most patients prefer the use of Porcelain for their bridges as they are more cosmetic in nature.

 Dental bridges tend to be more expensive in certain locations in the country.
 Dentists in larger metropolitan cities like Houston and Los Angeles will likely charge more for a dental bridge than a dentist in a small town.

 What is the cost of a typical 3-tooth dental bridge?